-TRAFFIC SAFETY TEAM: The Traffic Team is comprised of four full-time officers and is supported by a sergeant and the Operations Captain.
+RAFFIC SAFETY TEAM: The Traffic Team is comprised of four full-time officers and is supported by a sergeant and the Operations Captain.
 The team is responsible for: traffic education and enforcement, investigating traffic accidents, motorcycle enforcement and escorts, deployment of the speed trailers, providing updated traffic information to the local radio station and the neighborhood speed watch.
-The top goal for the team this year was to improve traffic safety throughout the community.
-They were able to accomplish this by increasing traffic enforcement efforts and by implementing a number of new traffic calming strategies.
-The team focused on involving the citizens from the community in the problem-solving process.
-The end results were better information exchange and citizen participation.
 The team was able to address all of the traffic-related complaints by either increasing traffic enforcement, deployment of traffic speed trailers or through the citizen traffic watch program as well as educating the public of traffic concerns and solutions through radio broadcast and other presentations.
 This past year the Traffic Team has focused much of their efforts on the residential areas of Park City and will continue to do so.
 The Park City Police Department has secured funding for special DUI enforcement throughout much of the coming year.
 Officers have been busy enforcing traffic in these areas to make the neighborhoods safer for the pedestrian traffic of our town.
-Education, enforcement and citizen involvement will continue to be the goal for the Traffic Team in 2015.
+Education, enforcement and citizen involvement will continue to be the goal for the Traffic Team in 2016.